pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 ![Product class](../img/Pimcore_Elements_product_class.png)

 **Important:** Every generated class in the Pimcore admin panel has also an accordingly PHP class with getters and setters.
-You can find our newly created class above class in `website/var/classes/Object/Product.php`
+You can find the PHP class representation of our newly created class definition above in `var/classes/Object/Product.php`

 ## Add a new Object